 - All accommodation

 - Full Irish Breakfast every morning and Dinner on two nights (either at the hotel or a nearby local restaurant)

 - Illustrated post-trip report with a summary of the group’s sightings (downloadable PDF)

 - Drinks and snacks

-- Lunch — flexibility is the key to seeing more wildlife, so depending on our movements and the weather on any given day, we’ll stop for lunch at local cafe’s, or grab a takeaway sandwich en-route to eat at scenic locations in the field
+- Lunch — flexibility is the key to seeing more wildlife, so depending on our movements and the weather on any given day, we’ll stop for lunch at a local cafe, or grab a takeaway sandwich/picnic en-route to eat at scenic locations in the field

 - Dinner on day 2 — when you’re free to make your own arrangements/sample an alternative local dining option

 - Personal items/incidental expenses